 - Side water bottles pockets are easy to reach

-- Backpack is capable to hauling heavy loads in excess of 50 pounds
+- Backpack is capable of hauling heavy loads in excess of 50 pounds

 - Durable fabric exterior